bokulich-lab/q2-ena-uploader/README.md

   --output-path study.qza
 ```
 > [!TIP]
-> To create a valid study TSV file, two mandatory parameters are required: alias and title.
+> To create a valid study TSV file, two mandatory parameters are required: **alias** and **title**.
 All other parameters are optional.
+>
-> For fields such as URL links, both the description and the link should be combined into a single field in the TSV file, separated by a `|` symbol, as illustrated in the examples.
+> For fields such as URL links, both the description and the link should be combined into a single field in the TSV file, separated by a `|` symbol.
+> The name of the filed should start with the **project_attribute_** prefix.
+>
-> When constructing a valid metadata TSV file, consider consulting one of the provided examples:
+> When constructing a valid study metadata TSV file, consider consulting one of the provided examples:
 > - [minimal](./templates/study-minimal.tsv)
 > - [extended](./templates/study-extended.tsv)

-#### 2) Samples
+##### Samples
+To import the sample metadata into the corresponding QIIME artifacts, run:

 ```shell
 qiime tools import \